geoboom/leetcode-setup-cpp/README.md

    git clone https://github.com/geoboom/leetcode-setup-cpp.git _setup
    ```

    Here, I cloned it into `_setup/` subdirectory for convenience.
 You may change the target directory name from `_setup` to something else.
-If so, then adapt the rest of the instructions to use your target directory name instead of `_setup`.
+If you do so, then remember to adapt the rest of the instructions to use your target directory name instead of `_setup`.

 2. Install the required dependencies: